lthatch/Capstone1/README.md

 Police shootings have been a hot topic recently in the US.
 I wanted to take a closer look at the data to gain a better understanding of why these shootings were occurring, if they were justified, and if any correlations existed.

-## Are Police shootings increasing?
+## Are Police Shootings Increasing?

 The first question I asked myself was, are police shootings increasing?
 Based on what I have heard recently on the news, I expected them to be increasing.
 My dataset ranged from 2015 to the first half of 2020.
 I decided to graph the total number of police shootings by year.
 I also excluded 2020 so the data would not be skewed.